gnu-manuals/xsl-guides/README.md

 stands for "help".
 To stop the tutorial type `C-x k RET`.

 When using Emacs on a graphical display you can use `C-z` to minimize the window.
-If you have a file named `emacs.txt` in your home directory you can use `C-x C-f emacs.txt RET` to begin editing this file.
+If you have a file named `identity.xslt` in your home directory you can use `C-x C-f identity.xslt RET` to begin editing this file.
 The command `C-x C-f` (find-file) accepts a filename as an argument.
 When you are done editing your file you can save with `C-x C-s`.